Table of Contents

 - What percentage of BSL users are bilaterally deaf?

-- How many people in the UK have bsl as their first language?
+- How many people in the UK have bSL as their first language?

 - How many BSL teachers are there in the UK?